ipstack-dev/lorawan/README.md

 where the configuration file "dev.cfg" includes the same device values (devEui, appEui, etc.) configured in the TTN console.

 The device type should be one of the supported types (CountDevice, CurrentTimeDevice, DataDevice, FileDevice, DraginoLHT65, DraginoLSE01), or a new implemented device type.
 In the latter case the complete class name must be used as device type.

-Note: for example:
+For example:
 ```java
 com.example.lorawan.device.MyNewDevice
 ```